shengliang-tham/edumatch/README.md

 # EduMatch

 ## Project Description
 This is a mini project that is built ground up to showcase different screens of an application.
 I utilized the mobile first design approach where I simply design the layout from smaller screens (mobile) to larger screens.
 Common components are abstracted out for reusability.
+Form validations are also included for the inputs.

 | Folder  | Purpose |
 | ------------- | ------------- |